Brazil Naturals: Tradition and Innovation

 I’m believing that a plausible name for this processing variation may be “boosted natural.”
 One of other benefits, the fermentation step might decrease drying, therefore intensifying the advancement of fruit and sweet taste and avoiding the too-rapid drying of the fruit that, in conventional natural Brazils, may turn fruit notes prune-like and promote a dry, woody cup.

 The specific nature of the fermentation step differs in all five of these “enhanced naturals.”
 In the case of the top-rated Kakalove Café Fazenda Samambaia Natural Fermentation Arara (95 ), the fruit was fermented in (apparently open-topped) barrels for 4 days before the usual drying on raised beds.
-This ferment was a bit longer than in the case of some other samples we analyzed and seems to all at once encourage fantastic sweet taste and savory-edged depth, plus add an intrigue of grappa-like spirits.
+This ferment was a little bit longer than in the case of some other samples we evaluated and seems to all at once encourage wonderful sweet taste and savory-edged depth, plus add an intrigue of grappa-like spirits.

-The fermentation step also lasted around 4 days for the deeply sweet yet resonantly bright Euphora Coffee Ipanema Premier Cru Gold A49 Cherry (93 ), but in this case, the ferment was anaerobic (performed in sealed, instead of open, tanks).
+The fermentation step likewise lasted around 4 days for the deeply sweet yet resonantly bright Euphora Coffee Ipanema Premier Cru Gold A49 Cherry (93 ), but in this case, the ferment was anaerobic (performed in sealed, instead of open, tanks).
 So here, instead of a tickle of spirits produced by a light hint of alcohol-inducing aerobic fermentation, as in the Kakalove Samambaia, we experience a deep, sweet tanginess, vigorous and bracingly bitter-edged.
 With the Spix’s Café Brazil Red Catuaí Double-Anaerobic (93 ), the ferment was likewise anaerobic, netting another deep yet delicately bright/tart coffee, filled by a distinct dark chocolate with a cherry and flower edge.

 An American “Enhanced Natural” Candidate and Two Pulped Naturals

-Finally, the one American-roasted entry in what I am calling the enhanced natural classification, Peach Coffee Roasters Sitio Ponte Fazenda Ponte (93 ), was also subject to only a short spell of controlled dry fermentation prior to being spread on the terraces.
-I found it an particularly rewarding cup, nevertheless, a Brazil natural driven by the apple, caramel and almond common of the style, yet gently saturated with flowers, all supported by an particularly fragrant cedar.
+Finally, the one American-roasted entry in what I am calling the enhanced natural classification, Peach Coffee Roasters Sitio Ponte Fazenda Ponte (93 ), was likewise subject to only a short spell of controlled dry fermentation prior to being spread on the terraces.
+I found it an particularly rewarding cup, nevertheless, a Brazil natural driven by the apple, caramel and almond common of the style, yet carefully saturated with flowers, all supported by an particularly fragrant cedar.

 And a Last No-Frills Natural

 Lastly, we did have one uncomplicated Brazil-style natural amongst the eight top-rated samples– just put, a coffee dried in the whole fruit straight through with no ferment step or processing variations.
-The simpleness of ways appears proven in the pleasing directness and grace of the Brazil Natural Veloso Estate from Taiwanese roaster Min Enjoy Café (93 ).
+The simpleness of ways appears suggested in the pleasing directness and grace of the Brazil Natural Veloso Estate from Taiwanese roaster Min Love Café (93 ).
 “A silently transcendent Brazil natural cup, harmonious and incorporated,” co-cupper Kim Westerman writes.

 Tree Variety and Brazil